 Driving into St Marys and the end of the route

 St Marys sits at the edge of the Blackfeet Indian Reservation on the border with Canada.
 Nestled in the surrounding jagged mountains and just a stone's throw away from the still, sapphire waters of the lake with the same name, St Marys is a fitting final stop on this route.
-Enjoy one last look at the splendour of the region before continuing on into America's northern neighbour to discover the Canadian Rockies, or returning to Jackson from where you can continue your driving tour of the US.
+Enjoy one last look at the splendor of the region before continuing on into America's northern neighbor to discover the Canadian Rockies, or returning to Jackson from where you can continue your driving tour of the US.

 Practicalities of self-driving in the Rockies